VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

 1. In your terminal window, use nano to create a new file in the location of your choosing under `~/printer_data/config` named `config_backup.cfg`

-2. Paste the following content into the editor:
+2. Paste the following content into the editor (CHANGE THE DIRECTORY UNDER /home IF ITS DIFFERENT THAN 'pi'):

     ```bash
     [gcode_shell_command backup_cfg]